neuralmagic/sparsify/README.md

 To dive deeper into One-Shot Experiments, read through the [One-Shot Experiment Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/one-shot_experiment-guide.md).

 <i>
-Note, One-Shot Experiments currently require the model to be in an ONNX format and the dataset to be in a Numpy format.
+Note, One-Shot Experiments currently require the model to be in an ONNX format and the dataset to be in a NumPy format.
 More details are provided in the One-Shot Experiment Guide.
 </i>